“Heiliger Sand“/"Holy Sands": the oldest Jewish cemetery in Europe

 The Jewish Quarter, ca 1760

 What survived, concealed from the destruction of the Shoah, was the mikveh, donated in 1185/86.
-The underground ritual bath was created as a close adaptation of the one in Speyer, and is therefore an outstanding monumental mikveh.
+The underground ritual bath was created as a close adaptation of the one in Speyer, although a bit smaller, and is therefore an outstanding monumental mikveh.
 In the future the ritual bath will be assessed and secured in the course of conservational measures.
 Since November 2016 the ritual bath is closed for grouops and individual visitors due to renovation works.

 The Worms’ synagogue in the Jews Alley or rather, at the Synagogue Square, is – as a monument and as a memorial room - of highest significance for the Jewish heritage and ShUM.
 The medieval-like Synagogue, reconstructed after the Shoah, reflects various layers of Jewish and non-Jewish history, across different eras and centuries.
 With this a place has been created in and around the Worms Synagogue, singular in Germany in Europe that holds and reflects Jewish traditions and narrative, but also behavioral patterns of the non-Jewish majority society through the ages.